-You hear of PGA Tour bombers like Bryson DeChambeau using drivers with as little as 5 degrees of loft, but you have to remember these are elite players who know how to increase their attack angle on command.
+You hear of bombers like golf superstar Bryson DeChambeau using drivers with as little as 5 degrees of loft, but you have to remember these are elite players who know how to increase their attack angle on command.

 For most of us mere mortals – the average weekend warrior – we’d have a difficult time keeping a 5-degree driver on the planet as it would be similar to trying to use a putter off the tee.

 Senior golfers shouldn’t be using a driver with less than 10.5 degrees of loft, and could easily benefit from a driver with up to 15 degrees of loft if they have a real tendency to hit low, running shots.